-22 of the best Netflix tips and tricks
+17 essential Netflix tips, tricks and hidden features | Stuff

 If you’re lucky enough to be the only one using the account, you can also use profiles to personalise Netflix’s interface and boost your couch potato efficiency – for example, having one profile for ‘TV shows’ and another for ‘Movies’.
 Just make sure you use ratings to help Netflix cotton onto your plan.

-Wouldn’t it be great to have one watchlist that combines your favourite Netflix shows with the best of Amazon, iPlayer and Now TV?
+Wouldn’t it be great to have one watchlist that combines your favourite Netflix shows with the best of Prime Video, iPlayer and Now TV?

 JustWatch comes closest to this organisational dream.
 Sure, you can’t actually watch shows in the app, but the ability to search for shows across all of your services is incredibly useful, and it also alerts you when something on your wishlist has been added to Netflix.

-Note: UPDATED: Become a next-level Netflixer with our streaming masterplan, including how to request new titles...